Question & Answer

 Acceleration does NOT mean pushing a child.
 It does not mean forcing a child to learn advanced material or socialize with older children before he or she is ready.
 Acceleration is a strategy that respects individual differences and acknowledges the fact that some of these differences merit educational flexibility.

-What are the forms of acceleration?
+What are the types of acceleration?

 Is enrichment the same thing as acceleration?

-Which form of acceleration is the best?
+Which type of acceleration is the best?

 Choosing an accelerative intervention requires careful consideration of many factors.